Shunadesu/code-challenge/src/problem3/readme.md

 - **Why It's a Problem:** Accessing `prices[balance.currency]` multiple times within the same computation is inefficient.
 - **Solution:** Calculate the USD value once during the transformation step and reuse it.

+**Refactor Explanation:**
+Previously, prices[balance.currency] might have been accessed multiple times in separate operations (e.g., during mapping or in the JSX rendering).
+In this refactored code:

+The usdValue is calculated in the map method as part of the transformation process.
+The result is stored in the usdValue field of the FormattedWalletBalance object.
+Later, this pre-computed value (usdValue) is reused directly in the rows mapping.
+This eliminates redundant lookups of prices[balance.currency] during subsequent processing, ensuring computational efficiency and cleaner code.

 ### 6. **Index as Key in `WalletRow`**

 - **Where:** The `rows` map uses the array index (`key={index}`).